The First Ladies Symposium (May 2021)

 This conference launched a national dialogue on America's first ladies in partnership with the National Archives Presidential Libraries, the White House Historical Association, and academic institutions.
 Participants included renowned historians, former presidential advisers, First Ladies' chiefs of staff, veteran members of the White House press corps, and American University faculty.
 They offered insiders' perspectives on first ladies throughout our history, their private lives and public roles, and the impact they have had on politics, policy, and global diplomacy.

-Sampling of Conference Panelists
+Sampling of Panelists and Participants

 - Catherine Allgor